Guide to Attribution Models in Google Analytics 4 (GA4)

 Let's say someone clicks on the ad you’re running on Google, they browse around and then they leave your website.
 A day passes and they click through to your website from LinkedIn.
 Then another day passes before they click through from one of your email campaigns.
 This time they convert.

-So the question is – which of these marketing channels should the conversion be attributed to?
+So based on this scenario – which of these marketing channels should the conversion be attributed to?

 Google?
 LinkedIn?
 Or your email?